 Neural axis abnormalities require neurosurgical care, and bowel and bladder issues may require pediatric general surgery and urology.

 Physical therapy and orthotics play a major role; depending on the functional level in myelomeningocele patients, braces might be necessary to maintain ambulatory ability.
 Focused rehabilitation exercises help to prevent formation of contractures.
-Appropriate fitting for crutches, walkers, or wheelchairs are necessary.
+Appropriate fitting for crutches, walkers, or wheelchairs is necessary.

 Kyphotic deformities are often progressive and treated surgically to prevent posterior skin breakdown and formation of pressure sores.
-However due to the neural axis abnormalities common in these patients, a previous shunt may be present.
+However, due to the neural axis abnormalities common in these patients, a previous shunt may be present.
 It is of vital importance that shunt function is checked, as shunt compromise during surgical correction can lead to acute hydrocephalus in these patients, often resulting in death.

 Flexion contractures are common, and contractures of more than 20 degrees often require surgical management for those who are home or community ambulators.
 Hamstring lengthening, distal femoral hemiepiphysiodesis, and distal femoral extension osteotomy are commonly employed surgical techniques in this regard.

 Serial casting for knee extension contractures may be attempted.
 If this fails, surgical quadriceps lengthening may be utilized.
 The goal of treatment of extension deformities is usually to reach a comfortable position for ease of sitting position in the wheelchair.

 Clubfoot in myelomeningocele patients may be treated initially with the Ponsetti method in an attempt to provide non-operative correction, but the recurrence rates are high.
 Thus, surgical treatment with soft tissue releases or tendon transfers is often necessary to lessen the risk of recurrence.